Aipcecodes/codes/MD - Code of Ethics.md

 ### 6. Mutual Obligations between the Journalist and the Employer

-   1. The employer may use a journalistic item based on a contract signed in written form with the item’s author.
+   1. The employer may use a journalistic item based on a contract signed in written form with the item's author.
 The use of the journalistic item in the absence of such a contract does not exempt the employer from the obligation to pay the respective remuneration to the author.
    2. The journalist is entitled to renounce his capacity of author of a journalistic item and to refuse to sign it if the content of the item has undergone significant distortions during editing.

 ### 7. Self-Regulation